HewlettPackard/swarm-learning/docs/Install/Targeted_Execute.md

     ![Targetted Task](GUID-C3D39086-B667-40C5-864C-416623D496A4-high.png)

-    1. Enter unique description and select **Save Experiment**.
+    a.
+Enter unique description and select **Save Experiment**.

         The save experiment will be enabled only if it is a new experiment.

-    2. Select SWOP ID to execute the task on that SWOP.
+    b.
+Select SWOP ID to execute the task on that SWOP.

         Targeted Execute on a SWOP can be used to add the selected SWOP to an already executing Task runner or to initiate a new execution of the selected SWOP.

-    3. Select **New Experiment/Training** checkbox if this is a new training task targeting SWOP.
+    c.
+Select **New Experiment/Training** checkbox if this is a new training task targeting SWOP.

-        **NOTE:**
+        NOTE:

         The **Contract\*** field is displayed only if the **Task Type** is set as **RUN\_SWARM**.